duracell80/DermoDeX/README.md

 - Panel configuration
 - Panel and menu faux blur
 - Login screen blur
-- Complimentary icon install (Color Icons - White)
+- Complimentary icon install (Color and Royal-Z Icons)
 - Folder icon remix, replaces places icons with Breeze
-- Several sound themes
+- Several sound themes (split into seperate repo)

+To note, backup your /usr/share/sounds directory and if you use the Colors - White icon theme take a backup of that too.
+The sound themes I have created use modified index.theme files to enhance cinnamon sound theming.
+For example trash sounds work as do sound events for battery status and unplugging and replugging the power adapter.
+This requires adding modded sound themes into /usr/share/sounds for all users.

 ## How to Install?
 Run the install.sh script which runs most things as the current user, a few need sudo for example to transfer sounds to /usr/share/sounds and make /usr/share/backgrounds writable for the login image blur.